Lesson 9.5

 America's public data tangle

 Accounting is detailed work.
 Business organizations pay top dollar for employees with the skills needed to maintain orderly financial records and processes across far-flung locations.
-Errors can be terribly expensive, so businesses tend to centralize their financial accounting systems and audit them regularly.
+Errors can be expensive, so businesses tend to centralize their systems and audit them regularly.
 Most public companies assemble figures from all over the world every month or more, summarize results quarterly, and issue a full report annually.

-Local and state government systems face many of the same challenges as businesses, but they tend to be far less consolidated.
+Local and state government systems face many of the same challenges as businesses, but they tend to be much less consolidated.
 In California alone, there are over 1,000 school districts, each with a significant amount of sovereignty over how it operates.
 Under the supervision of county offices of education, school districts have some practical reasons to follow accepted accounting practices so that they receive funds in a timely way, but there's a looseness to it all.
 Giant school districts have accounting needs that warrant complex systems.
 Tiny, rural districts can't afford them.

-To understand the overall condition of local and state education in America, the US Department of Education suggests accounting practices, but it lacks the mandate to enforce them or command data delivery on a timeline.
+To understand the overall condition of local and state education in America, the US Department of Education suggests accounting practices, but it lacks the authority to enforce them or to command data delivery on a timeline.
 Even seemingly-simple questions like "how many teachers are employed by your district" can be hard to answer.
 Districts don't have a big incentive to spend time and energy conforming to national data standards, and many don't.

 California’s state data tangle